-- Were first identified formally, mid-1990s, by Drs.
+- First identified formally in mid-1990s, by Drs.
 Elaine & Arthur Aron

 - Represent 15-20% of the population